When Are Payment Penalties Illegal?

-A business may use the potential of additional fees as a penalty for late payment and thereby as a financial motivator in the effort to ensure that customers make timely payments.
-However, a contract may be deemed unlawful and therefore 'null & void' or otherwise unenforceable when the contract is written in such a way as to impose, or appear to impose, an improper late fee.
-Commonly, the 'late fee' calculates to an amount that violates the Criminal Code, R.S.C.
+Business owners often attempt to encourage prompt payment by imposing delayed payment penalties (late fees) upon those who fail to pay on time.
+Unfortunately, contracts may be deemed unlawful and therefore null & void or otherwise unenforceable when the contract is written in such a way as to impose, or appear to impose, an improper late fee.
+Commonly, the late fee calculates to an amount that violates the Criminal Code, R.S.C.
 1985, c.
 C-46, section 347, whereas charging an interest rate beyond sixty (60%) percent per annum is deemed a criminal offence.
 Any contract that prescribes an interest rate in excess of the maximum allowable sixty (60%) percent is therefore an illegal contract; Garland v.
 Consumers' Gas Co., 3 S.C.R.
 112. Do note that a severability clause may save the entire contract from becoming void.

 As an example, consider the business that charges a ten 00/00 ($10.00) dollar late fee when a monthly payment of one hundred 00/00 ($100.00) is over due by seven (7) days.
 This late fee actually calculates as a ten (10%) percent additional charge upon the actual amount due.
 This ten (10%) percent late fee imposed upon a one week overdue account produces an exorbitant, and unlawful, five hundred twenty (520%) percent annual interest rate.
 Note that the fact that this interest appears lower, and actually does calculate lower, over a greater period of time, it is the trigger date that causes the unlawfulness.
 While the $10.00 late fee charged on the 7th day is unlawful, it might appear that, if six months later, the same $10.00 is still outstanding, the amount is now become a lawful twenty (20%) percent interest, the very fact that the amount was unlawful when originally imposed continues to make the amount unlawful.
 What was at first unlawful, fails to become lawful.